-Despite a low growth economy, which was hit even harder by COVID-19, local small and medium enterprise (SME) financier Retail Capital, has retained its national BB+ credit rating.
+Despite a low growth economy, which was hit even harder by COVID-19, local small, medium and micro enterprise (SMME) financier Retail Capital, has retained its national BB+ credit rating.
 While its international rating has dropped by one notch to B- in line with South Africa’s credit downgrade in March, both ratings have a stable outlook.
-This has resulted in local and international investors looking to place more funding with the lender which will ultimately fall into the hands of South African SMEs that need it.
+This has resulted in local and international investors looking to place more funding with the lender which will ultimately fall into the hands of South African SMMEs that need it.

 This is according to Guy Hosking, Chief Financial Officer at Retail Capital, who says that this result is a vote of confidence in the stability of the business.
 “It shows that the GCR rating agency still sees the company in the same positive light in spite of the economic circumstances.”

 In its report, GCR said that the national rating was affirmed, based on the alternative lender’s healthy balance sheet metrics, which saw strong capitalisation, adequate funding and liquidity.
 The agency maintained its stable outlook on an expectation of strong leverage, buoyed by good earnings and shareholder support.
 Despite an expected spike in the cost of risk due to the effects of the COVID pandemic, the financier holds adequate capital to see it through the crisis.

 Hosking said the strength of the company’s balance sheet was key to the retention of its credit rating and that there were three legs to maintaining this position.

 “We have been conservative in managing the balance sheet even before the crisis, he said.
 “We went into February/March with a positive debt to equity ratio, higher than required and had equity to fall back on if needed.”